 - Recruiters are overloaded.
 Agency recruiters often work across dozens of roles simultaneously, all under sales KPIs.
 Giving feedback to candidates who won't generate revenue doesn't "count" toward their goals.

-- Some recruiters are lazy.
-If a job post looks like a copy-pasted client description or ends with “if you haven’t heard from us in five days, assume rejection,” you’ve spotted a red flag.
+- Some recruiters cut corners.
+If a job post looks like a copy-pasted client description or ends with "if you haven't heard from us in five days, assume rejection," you've spotted a process problem, not a people problem.

 - Feedback isn't always available.
 Hiring managers often disengage once they've made a final decision, making it hard for recruiters to get real insights to share.